 On February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 Under the new guidance, lessees will be required to recognize all leases (with the exception of short-term leases) on the balance sheet as a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis and a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
 The new standard is effective for fiscal year beginning after December 15, 2018, including interim periods within those fiscal years.
 The Company is currently evaluating the effect the guidance will have on its Consolidated Financial Statements.
 The effect of adoption of this standard on the Company's consolidated financial statements will depend on the leases existing at January 1, 2018.
-Based on the Company's leases as of December 31, 2016, however, management expects that adoption of ASU 2016-02 will not have a material effect on the Company's results of operations, financial position and cash flows.
+Based on the Company's leases as of December 31, 2017, however, management expects that adoption of ASU 2016-02 will not have a material effect on the Company's results of operations, financial position and cash flows.

-In April 2016, the FASB issued ASU No. 2016-09, Share-Based Payment: Simplifying the Accounting for Share-Based Payments.
+In March 2016, the FASB issued ASU No. 2016-09, Share-Based Payment: Simplifying the Accounting for Share-Based Payments.
 The standard addresses several aspects of the accounting for employee share-based payment transactions, including the accounting for income taxes, forfeitures and statutory tax withholding requirements, as well as classification in the statement of cash flows.
 The new standard is effective for fiscal years and interim periods within those fiscal years beginning after December 15, 2016.
-The Company adopted the standard as of January 1, 2017 and adoption did not have a material impact on the Company's Consolidated Financial Statements.
+The Company adopted this guidance effective January 1, 2017.
+Excess tax benefits recorded upon adoption of this standard are not material to the Consolidated Balance Sheets.
+The Company elected to change its policy surrounding forfeitures, and beginning January 1, 2017, the Company no longer estimates the number of awards expected to be forfeited but instead accounts for them as they occur.
+The Company implemented this portion of the guidance using a modified retrospective approach.
+However, the cumulative adjustment was not material to additional paid-in capital and therefore was not recorded.
+Other provisions of ASU 2016-09 had no impact on the Company's Consolidated Financial Statements.